 Although the recommendation says “everyone” should be wearing a mask remember that cloth face coverings should NOT be placed on children under age two.
 Never put a mask or any other face covering on an infant or an incapacitated adult who is not able to adjust or remove the mask themselves as this could compromise their ability to breathe.

-Below are six of our favorite face mask static tutorials, including our own No Sew mask:
+Below are nine of our favorite face mask static tutorials, including our own No Sew mask:

-And, here are five video tutorials we liked on YouTube + Vimeo:
+And, here are seven video tutorials we liked on YouTube + Vimeo:

 Video Credit: Images below are from the DIY Covid-19 Fabric Mask with Filter Pocket and Stretchy Cord video tutorial, showing interfacing inserted into a pocket as added filtration.